vinod-kayartaya/kafka-java-examples/day4-labs/kafka-connect/README.md

 Kafka Connect is a framework within Apache Kafka that allows you to move data between Kafka and external systems without writing custom producer or consumer code.

-In your course outline, Kafka Connect is covered under **Day 4 – Reliability, Scaling & Integration**, focusing on architecture, source connectors, sink connectors, and database integration.

 # Why Kafka Connect?

 Without Kafka Connect: